 Roots and Shoots

 Roots and Shoots is a faction of the Jane Goodall Institute.
 The main focus is to better the environment and community.
 Students can join the organization and promote a campaign.
 Examples of campaigns include: Trees for Tomorrow, Reusable Bag Campaign, and Roots & Shoots Day of Peace.
-To contact or learn more information about Roots and Shoots, visit http://www.rootsandshoots.org/.
+Contact Roots and Shoots to learn more information.

 The Salvation Army

 The Salvation Army does wonderful things for people in need everyday.
 Because of this, they are in need of volunteers year round.
 Whether it is painting pumpkins with those using Salvation Army services or ringing bells during the holiday season for the Red Kettle Campaign, any bit of help is always greatly appreciated.
-To get more info about how and where to help, visit www.salvationarmyusa.org.
+To get more info about how and where to help, visit The Salvation Army USA website.

 Contact local elementary school teachers and offer to help some of the younger children write their letters to Santa Claus near Christmas time.
-Be sure to have the children write their home address on the letter so “Santa” can answer back!
-Once the letters are finished be sure to put them in a “mailbox” to send directly to the North Pole.
-After all of the letters have been mailed, collect the box, and then at an after-school FBLA meeting have each member personally answer a child’s letter.
+Be sure to have the children write their home address on the letter so "Santa" can answer back!
+Once the letters are finished be sure to put them in a "mailbox" to send directly to the North Pole.
+After all of the letters have been mailed, collect the box, and then at an after-school FBLA meeting have each member personally answer a child's letter.
 One member should sign all of the letters as Santa Claus and you should also designate a couple elves to proofread the letters, stuff envelopes and put addresses and postage on the envelopes.
-Be sure that every child that wrote a letter gets a response and make sure that “Santa” doesn’t promise any presents!
+Be sure that every child that wrote a letter gets a response and make sure that "Santa" doesn't promise any presents!
 You can make this a fun social activity for your chapter by having snacks and drinks during the meeting too.
-For more ideas, visit the United States Postal Service Santa Mail website at http://about.usps.com/news/electronic-press-kits/holidaynews/2014/holiday_santa.htm.
+For more ideas, visit the United States Postal Service Greetings from the North Pole website.

 Thanksgiving Food Drive Competition